zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_app_svc/aks/aks_azure_apimgmt_arm_template/_index.md

     ![Wallpaper change](./10.png)

-* Since this scenario is deploying both the Azure API Management instance, the API Management gateway extension and configure a sample API, you will also notice additional, newly deployed Azure resources in the resources group (at this point you should have **12 various Azure resources deployed**.
+* Since this scenario is deploying both the Azure API Management instance, the API Management gateway extension and configured with a sample API, you will also notice additional, newly deployed Azure resources in the resources group (at this point you should have **12 various Azure resources deployed**.
 The important ones to notice are:

   * **Azure Arc enabled Kubernetes cluster** - Azure Arc enabled app services are using this resource to deploy the app services [cluster extension](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-extensions), as well as using Azure Arc [Custom locations](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/conceptual-custom-locations).